Mikias-Estifanos/privacy-policy_catholic-mezmur/index.md

 ## 7. Contact Us:
 - If you have any questions or concerns about this Privacy Policy, please contact us at: [contact us](catholicmezmurapp@gmail.com).

+## 8. External Data Transmission:
+- **Image Uploads to External Server:** Our app utilizes an external server hosted at `https://fonts.gstatic.com` for certain functionalities.
+When you upload images through our app, these images are transmitted and temporarily stored on this external server.
+We ensure that all transmitted data is secured and protected.
+The server is solely used for processing purposes and all images are deleted after processing is completed.

+Please note that by using our app and agreeing to this Privacy Policy, you consent to this data transmission and storage process.
+If you have any concerns regarding this process, feel free to [contact us](catholicmezmurapp@gmail.com).